Loew's American Theatre

 2 people favorited this theater

-Built for theatrical manager T. Henry French on 8th Avenue between 41st and 42nd Streets in 1892-3 by architect Charles Coolidge Haight, the American Theatre at the time featured one of the largest seating capacities in New York, with almost 2,070 seats, not including the rooftop garden theatre.
+Built for theatrical manager T. Henry French on 8th Avenue between W. 41st Street and W. 42nd Street in 1892-3 by architect Charles Coolidge Haight, the American Theatre at the time featured one of the largest seating capacities in New York, with almost 2,070 seats, not including the rooftop garden theatre.

 Its auditorium, however, was fairly plain, a Victorian music hall with minimal decoration, and, unfortunately, six columns supporting each balcony, which obstructed the views of many theatre-goers, much to their frustration.